andrewcccc/andrewcccc.github.io/internship.md

 ---
 layout: page
-title:  My internships at the UofA!
+title:  My Internships at the UofA!
 ---